singerlabgt/FlickerStressMitigation/README.md

 # FlickerStressMitigation
-This repository includes all codes used in the figure generation of the Flicker mediated intervention of stress pathology paper
+This repository includes all codes used in the figure generation of the Flicker mediated intervention of stress pathology paper.
+It contains MATLAB scripts used for performing statistical analysis and graphical representation of experimental data on several parameters of astrocyte morphology.
+The code generates bar charts with jittered scatter plots for visualization and performs both one-way and multi-factor ANOVA with Tukey post-hoc tests.

+Files included: Franklin2.m, Data files (Alpha_IL.zip, Pi_IL.zip, Zeta_IL.zip, Nu_IL.zip, Delta_IL.zip, Gamma_IL.zip, Theta_IL.zip, Beta_IL.zip, Alpha_PL.zip, Pi_PL.zip, Zeta_PL.zip, Nu_PL.zip, Delta_PL.zip, Gamma_PL.zip, Theta_PL.zip, Beta_PL.zip)

+Instructions: Place all data files in the same folder, with subfiles created for IL vs PL data.
+Run section A on each region, ensuring the active folder matches the desired region.
+This will create a structure called reconstructions with all the parameters of interest and sample identifying information based on the file titles.
+Run section B, changing the ‘pre’ variable at the beginning to match the region.
+This will extract the variable as doubles.
+To generate a bar graph, use the function in section C, specifying which variables should be graphed.
+To run a one-way ANOVA and post-hoc tests and generate a table of relevant statistics, use the function in section D. The functions in sections E and F are for 2-way and multifactor ANOVAs respectively.